baxsad/2HUO/README.md

 ### 2HUO APP introduction
-Is my graduation project,About second-hand trading platform,Not yet completed, is in the process of...
+One App About second-hand trading platform,Not yet completed, is in the process of...

-*编译环境：Xcode-Version 7.2 (7C68)*
+*Compile environment：Xcode-Version 7.2 (7C68)*